jeffpar/pcjs.v1/_posts/2020-06-01-more-old-cd-roms-and-gotchas.md

 In other recent, coincidental, and entirely unrelated news, a friend was trying to create a preservation copy of a 20-year-old Microsoft CD-ROM entertainment title called "Pandora's Box".
-There were no problems cloning the CD-ROM, and the software would install OK from the clone, but when it was run, it would either crash or say "Please insert the correct CD-ROM....", depending on the machine and operating system being used:
+There were no problems cloning the CD-ROM, and the software would install OK from the clone, but when it was run, it would either crash or say "Please insert the correct CD-ROM....", depending on the machine and operating system being used.

 ![Pandora's Box - Unpatched](https://cds001.pcjs.org/microsoft/games/Pandoras-Box/WindowsXP-PandorasBox-ISO-Unpatched.png)